epics-containers/epics-containers.github.io/docs/user/tutorials/create_beamline.rst

 In this tutorial we will create a new beamline source repository.

-All IOCs that we deploy to the cluster will be grouped into domains and each domain will have its own repository for the source code of the IOC instances that it contains.
+All IOC Instances that we deploy will be grouped into domains and each domain will have its own repository which defines those Instances.
+Typically each beamline would have its own domain and the accelerator would be split into a few functional domains.

-In the case of Beamlines, the domain is the beamline itself.
-Here we use the naming convention ``blxxc`` where ``xx`` is the beamline number, and c is the class of beamline.
-For example ``bl01t`` is the beamline 1, type test.
+In the case of Beamlines, the domain named after the beamline itself.
+At DLS we use the naming convention ``blxxc`` where ``xx`` is the beamline number, and c is the class of beamline.
+For example ``bl01t`` is the beamline 1, type ``test``.

 .. note::